Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Proof of Theorem .

 For $j \in J^{(I)} \cup J^{(\leftrightarrow)}$, it is removed when $\sum_{i \in F'} x'_{i,j} < 1/2$.
 It follows that the assignments rerouted to clusters in $\MC{C}_{D'}$, the assignments taken into clusters in $\MC{C}_{H'}$, and possibly the original assignments to facilities in $U$, account for at least $1/2$.

-For $j \in H$, it is removed when selected as the center of a cluster that is possibly empty.
+For $j \in H$, it is removed when selected as the center of a cluster, possibly an empty cluster.
 When this happens, all of the remaining assignments for $j$ are taken into this cluster. \end{proof}